-11. Heavy Pull Tab.
-In areas littered with hundreds of Pull Tabs it may be necessary to search full time in the Trigger forward position and save your time and efforts digging coins and jewelry that indicate outside the pull tab range.
+10. Heavy Pull Tab.
+In areas littered with hundreds of aluminum scraps or Pull Tabs it may be necessary to search full time with the Discrimination control set high enough to reject their audio response and save your time and efforts for digging coins and jewelry that indicate outside the pull tab range.
+However, note; when aluminum is rejected the probability of digging jewelry substantially diminishes.
+The highest (furthest clockwise) discrimination setting than still responds to the USA nickel, or a medium sized 14K gold ring, is the highest trash rejection level that still responds to most jewelry.